CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 - Our benchmarks could be rewritten using atomic references that have been introduced in C++20.
 These provide an excellent way to have selective atomicity on variables.
 - Real workloads typically do more that have 4 threads only compete for a single cache-line.
 However, there may be regions of execution where this pathological case exists, and still causes a significant performance impact.
 - Why do you need to use an atomic integer at all?
-[Here's](https://stackoverflow.com/a/39396999/12482128) a Stack Overflow answer that clarifies that question.
+[Here's](https://stackoverflow.com/a/39396999/12482128) a Stack Overflow response answers that question.